Contents

 Natural Light.

-Houses are ending up being greener.
-Saving energy is a significant cornerstone of residential LEED accreditation.
+Homes are becoming greener.
+Saving energy is a significant cornerstone of residential LEED certification.
 LEED homes use up to 30% less energy than non-LEED houses.
-Skylights bring free, clean, natural light into homes, reducing the quantity of synthetic light needed in a home.
+Skylights bring totally free, clean, natural light into houses, minimizing the amount of artificial light needed in a home.

 Heat Gain When Required.